 How do you budget on an unpredictable income?
 Most budgeting advice is based on the assumption of a consistent paycheck.
-But if you’re self-employed or are paid based on commission, your earnings will vary week to week.
+But if you’re self-employed or are paid based on commission, your earnings will vary from week to week.

-Whether you call it irregular income, variable income, uneven or unpredictable income, it can be difficult to manage.
+Whether you call it irregular income, variable income, or just unpredictable income, it can be difficult to manage.
 To help you strategize your way to financial success, we’ve put together a simple 4-Step Plan that will help you develop a budget on an unpredictable income and get your finances on track.

 Easy 4-Step Plan to Budget on an Unpredictable Income

 Step One is to begin tracking your expenses so that you know your bottom line.
 Some of your recurring expenses will be fixed and others will be variable.
 For your variable expenses, you’ll want to get an average monthly amount.

 We recommend looking back at the past 3-6 months to project what your average monthly expenses are.
 When you’re finished, you should have a pretty good idea of your total projected expenses.

 Download our FREE Expense Audit Worksheet to help track your expenses!